eliaspercy/MiShelf/README.md

 # prog-summative-2020-master

 The primary purpose of this project was the construction of a 'single page app', which in essence is a dynamic website using static HTML pages loading dynamic JSON content from a server via AJAX, with the server written in nodejs to provide the JSON content through a REST API.
 The API utilised GET, POST, and DELETE methods, and included image uploading capabilities.
+The site itself contains dynamic notifications (within a notification bar), advanced list sorting and random selection capabilities, and an elegent 'accordion' button design made through HTML and CSS.

 To run, locate this folder in the terminal, first type 'npm install' and then type 'npm start' for the server to begin.
 The site can be accessed via the index.html file in the client folder or via http://localhost:3000/